Drewsky33/drewsky33.github.io/_posts/2024-8-19-executive-dashboard.md

 ---
 ### Result

-The created soulition allows users to:
+The created soulution allows users to:
 1. Monitor key KPI's at an exec level.
 2. Identify market opportunities for growth.
 3. Hone on specific supply segments.